Safety Lessons In A Dangerous Industry

 But when someone who has been doing the job for a while, who you work with side-by-side every day, tells you that a driver nearly hit them because they weren’t wearing their vest, you pay attention.

 Trust works both ways.
 When leaders know that their workforce is as invested in monitoring safety protocols as they are, they’re less likely to micromanage.
-When you know your employees are keeping each other safe, you trust them to get on with the job, which makes the company more efficient.
+When you know your employees are keeping each other safe, actively utilizing the safety lessons, you trust them to get on with the job, which makes the company more efficient.

 The business benefits of a strong safety culture